MEmilio -- A high performance Modular EpideMIcs simuLatIOn software for multi-scale and comparative simulations of infectious disease dynamics: Mathematical tools and technical functionality

 Based on this, we compute the subsequent flow by

 where ${\widehat{\gamma}_I}'$ is a suitable approximation of $\gamma_I'$.
 The remaining compartments are computed via

 Finally, we compute the force of infection by

 where we approximate the integral by a rectangular rule with a right endpoint approximation in $\widehat{\sigma}_{I,R}$ and a left endpoint approximation in $\xi$ and $\gamma_I$.
-It can be shown that this discretization scheme conserves essential biological properties of the continuous model~\citesupp{supp_messina_non-standard_2022,supp_Wendler2025IDE}.
+It can be shown that this discretization scheme conserves essential biological properties of the continuous model~\cite{messina_non-standard_2022,Wendler2025IDE}. \MK{Current developments cover the analysis and adaptation of higher-order solvers~\cite{messina_positive_2022}, in particular making these numerical schemes also available for systems with contact change points~\cite{wendler_high_order}.}